-To take people on a ride [02:07].
+- To take people on a ride [02:07].
 As Ryan explains, “people want to be taken on an exciting ride.”
-Editing is not a “linear truth”, and it is the role of the editor to manipulate the viewer in to living and breathing the story.
+Video editing is not a “linear truth”, and it is the role of the editor to manipulate the viewer in to living and breathing the story.

 Ryan: Welcome to the Web Video Show episode 21 and today we’re going to talk about how to edit video.
 This is Ryan and I’m here with Nicko.
 Video editing has become a lot more popular over the last few years, obviously as video editing software has become more available.
 All Apple’s stuff comes with iMovie.
 Does iMovie come free with Apple products?

 Nicko: Yeah, it’s part of that suite that you buy when you buy one of their laptops, computers; so on and so forth, and as you’ve said in previous episodes in your marketing show, video is the new norm for advertising online.